An employee just told you: “I heard you’re selling the business.”

 5. Assess the impact on the transaction

-Is the deal still viable on the same terms?
+Is the transaction still viable on the same terms?

 If the leak has caused key employees to leave or clients to pull back, the buyer will reassess.
-Better to take the measure of it quickly than to discover it at the negotiating table.
+Better to measure the impact quickly than to discover it at the negotiating table.

 Communicating with employees after a leak